← All Resources

 📅 Updated May 2026 ⏱ 16 min read 🧮 Retirement Calculator

-Retirement planning feels overwhelming because the numbers are large, the timeline is long, and the variables are uncertain.
-But the core math is surprisingly manageable.
-You need to answer three questions: How much will I spend each year in retirement?
+Retirement planning feels overwhelming because the numbers are huge, the timeline stretches decades, and half the variables are uncertain.
+But here's what I've found after building all the retirement calculators on this site: the core math is actually pretty manageable.
+Three questions drive everything.
+How much will you spend each year?
 How long will retirement last?
-And what return will my investments earn?
-From those three inputs, everything else can be calculated.
-This guide walks through each step with real numbers, real benchmarks, and the specific calculations you can run today.
+What return will your investments earn?
+Once you nail those three, the rest is arithmetic.
+What follows is each step with real numbers, actual benchmarks, and the specific calculations you can run right now.

 Disclaimer: This guide is educational and does not constitute financial advice.
 Consult a qualified financial advisor for decisions specific to your situation.